 Use a watch face complication

-- With your current watch face showing, firmly press the display, then tap Customize
+- With your current watch face showing, firmly press the display, then tap Customize.

-- Swipe left all the way to the end
+- Swipe left all the way to the end.

-- Tap a complication to highlight and select it
+- Tap a complication to highlight and select it.

-- Turn the Digital Crown to choose Heart Rate
+- Turn the Digital Crown to choose Heart Rate.

-- And then tap the watch face to switch to it
+- And then tap the watch face to switch to it.

 There’s so much you can track with Apple’s heart rate monitor functions!

-See a graph of your heart rate data and check out your heart rate information over the last hour, day, week, month, or year.
+See a graph of your heart rate and check out your heart rate information over the last hour, day, week, month, or year.
+Open the Health app > Browse > Heart and then Heart Rate.

 Wrapping it up!